RJ722/up_in_time/README.md

 * Make the website responsive.
 * Add the facility for the users to add custom Youtube videos or uploaded Audios or audio links to be served as alarm.

-##Features

-* Works even if you have changed the window.
-* If you have switched into fullscreen, then also the alarm pop up is shown.

 ## Dependencies

 * python